Emotions, tradition and craftsmanship

 How?

-Well, to do this, we need to go into a bit more detail and explain AMIO Firenze’s motives in addition to its profit intention:
+Well, to explain that, we need to go back a bit further and explain AMIO Firenze's motives in addition to the profit motive:

-The skills of our producers, who share their know-how Passing on the tradition through generations, as well as the raw materials used, results in the unparalleled longevity of AMIO Firenze items.
-We even welcome the passing on of previously purchased items, for example, to the next generation, friends and relatives who are parents themselves or already parents, as well as secondhand sales of our items by our customers.
-In summary, our items survive a conventional washing machine without losing color or shape.
+The skills of our producers, which are based on their know-how Passed down through generations, the raw materials used result in the unparalleled durability of AMIO Firenze products.
+We even welcome passing on items once purchased, for example, to the next generation, friends and relatives who are becoming or already are parents, as well as the second-hand sale of our products by our customers.
+In short, our products survive a conventional washing machine without any loss of color or shape.

-At AMIO Firenze, we place the highest value on humane production in Italy that ensures a secure livelihood for all involved.
-In doing so, we not only strengthen the European single market and the future of the European textile industry, but we also avoid causing additional suffering in this world.
-The textile industry's supply chains remain largely opaque, and Far Eastern production facilities do not meet our standards of human dignity and fairness.
-Far too rarely is the tragic fact that Far Eastern articles are initially transported across the oceans must be "preserved" with toxic chemicals before they reach European retailers.
-AMIO Firenze items are pre-washed and pre-ironed, untreated, and "ready-to-wear."
-Furthermore, we also keep our resource consumption extremely low through short transport routes, as even the packaging material is produced in Italy.
+At AMIO Firenze, we place the highest value on humane production in Italy that secures the livelihoods of all involved.
+In doing so, we not only strengthen the European single market and the future of the European textile industry, but also avoid causing additional suffering in the world.
+Textile supply chains remain largely opaque, and Far Eastern production facilities do not meet our standards of human dignity and fairness.
+Far too rarely is the tragic fact addressed that Far Eastern goods are first transported across the world's oceans.
+Many garments have to be "preserved" with toxic chemicals before they reach European retail stores.
+AMIO Firenze items are pre-washed and pre-ironed, untreated, and ready-to-wear.
+Furthermore, we keep our resource consumption extremely low through short transport routes, as even the packaging material is produced in Italy.

-If you compare AMIO Firenze 's pricing structure with the added value of our products, any comparison with the textile giants becomes unnecessary.
-Durability leads to less wear and tear, meaning customers spend significantly less.
-Furthermore, every AMIO Firenze item saves a wash cycle.
-Extrapolated to the needs of a newborn, this is a significant amount.
-Last but not least, our selling prices are extremely competitive, allowing us to offer significantly more attractive prices in some segments.
-Finally, everyone has to ask themselves how much they truly value the intrinsic value of AMIO Firenze products, if neither people nor our planet have to suffer so much for our products.
+When you consider AMIO Firenze 's pricing structure in relation to the added value of our products, any comparison with the textile giants becomes irrelevant.
+The durability leads to less wear and tear, meaning customers spend significantly less time and money.
+Furthermore, every AMIO Firenze item saves you a wash.
+Extrapolated to the needs of a newborn, this adds up to a considerable amount.
+Last but not least, the retail prices themselves are highly competitive, allowing us to offer significantly more attractive prices in some segments.
+Finally, everyone must ask themselves how much they truly value AMIO Firenze products when neither people nor our planet have to suffer so much for our products.

 But how does AMIO Firenze manage such a pricing structure?
 And why don't the "big players" simply follow suit?

-Looking back a few decades, entire European regions were known for their textile production.
-Each region projected its individual charm and culture onto the respective textiles, thus contributing enormous diversity to the market.
-These regions still exist, but smaller in terms of production volume and with different focuses.
-The key catalyst for this change, however, was the economy itself.
-Corporate structures are known to lead to pressure from shareholders to operate even more profitably.
-This directly led to outsourced production facilities, which is not necessarily a bad thing.
-However, if one sets aside all illusions, this comes at the expense of stakeholders, starting with employees, the environment, and ultimately every consumer, who has to make compromises in quality and/or sustainability.
+Looking back a few decades, entire European regions were renowned for their textile production.
+Each region projected its individual charm and culture onto its textiles, contributing to enormous diversity in the market.
+These regions still exist, though their production volumes are smaller and their focus has shifted.
+However, the primary catalyst for this change was the economy itself.
+As is well known, corporate structures exert pressure from shareholders to maximize profits.
+This led directly to outsourced production facilities, which isn't inherently wrong.
+However, if we disregard all illusions, this comes at the expense of stakeholders, from employees and the environment to every consumer, who has to compromise on quality and/or sustainability.

-AMIO Firenze is not a corporation and doesn't aspire to be one.
-There's no shareholder pressure.
-As a family business, we can operate with more flexible and healthy margins, allowing us to offer, for example, a romper "Made in Italy" for under €30.
+AMIO Firenze is not a corporation and does not aspire to be.
+There is no shareholder pressure.
+As a family business, we can operate with more flexible and healthy margins, allowing us to offer items like a "Made in Italy" baby romper for under €30.

 However, we as a society can only achieve real change through the decisions of consumers themselves.